(A.K.A. ECOCRITICISM 101)

 Please save this date!

 The final exam will take the same exact form as the midterm: It will consist of 30 questions that are each worth .5% of the course grade.
 Consequently, the final exam is worth 15% of the total course grade.
-The final exam will cover the first five weeks of the course (i.e. the final 10 lectures and the final 5 film assignments).
+The final exam will cover the last five weeks of the course (i.e. the final 10 lectures and the final 5 film assignments).
 Please see the “Course Grades” below for more details.